USAD: Universal Speech and Audio Representation via Distillation

 \subsection{Distillation Strategies}

 This section discusses the effect of distillation strategies in USAD.
-As shown in Table~\ref{tab:distill-strategy}, using the InfoNCE loss in CoLLD yields worse results and increases computation costs, suggesting the L1-cosine similarity loss in DistilHuBERT is more suitable for USAD.
+As shown in Table~\ref{tab:distill-strategy}, the InfoNCE loss from CoLLD yields worse results.
+Under identical conditions, we found replacing InfoNCE with L1-cosine similarity increases training speed by 25\%, suggesting the L1-cosine similarity loss is more suitable for USAD.
 With different distillation objectives, we found that mask-prediction helps PR performance but degrades AS-20K.
 We suspect that the difference in masking strategies for speech and non-speech SSL is the cause of this issue.
 Moreover, we inspect the effect of the layer-to-layer distillation technique by varying $K$, i.e., the number of layers to which the distillation loss is applied~(Section~\ref{sec:method-l2l}).
 The results show that distilling from more hidden layers degrades downstream performance~($K=$ 12 and 6), implying that some teacher layer representations are unhelpful for the student to learn from.
 Meanwhile, $K=$ 3 and 4 behave similarly, indicating that a potential improvement may be to find the optimal combination of teacher layers to distill from.